aka-naman/Zenith-Vault/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*ZenithVault — High-Accuracy Technical Document Reasoning* "# Zenith-Vault"
+*PrivateVault — High-Accuracy Technical Document Reasoning* "# Zenith-Vault"